daaronr/just-giving-public-prediction-/README.md

 # Folders and files

-`main.R`: Calls the other files to put the data together and produce the codebooks describing hte data
+`main.R`: Calls the other files to put the data together and produce the codebooks describing the data

 ## codebooks